The concept of ‘Breach of Duty’ in the context of a professional negligence 'Duty of Care' claim.

 If this arises then you might be considering a claim for professional negligence.
 Negligence is described as:

 “The omission to do something which a reasonable man, guided upon those considerations which ordinarily regulate the conduct of human affairs, would do, or doing something which a prudent and reasonable man would not do”

 Blyth –v- Birmingham Waterworks Co.
 1856

-That is a fairly simplistic explanation of what negligence is and since that 1856 case, the law has been constantly defining and re-defining what negligence actually is and importantly, what you have to prove in order to bring a successful claim.
-The ultimate test is that you have to prove four things: firstly, that the defendant owes you a duty of care; secondly, that he breached it; thirdly, that you have suffered a loss; and finally, that the his conduct caused that damage (‘causation’).
+That is a fairly simplistic explanation of what negligence is.
+Since that 1856 case, the law has been constantly defining and re-defining what negligence actually is, and importantly, what has to be proven in order to bring a successful professional negligence claim.
+The ultimate test is that you have to prove four things:

 That is a pretty broad statement and the Courts recognise that it would be unreasonable to impose a Duty of Care in all circumstances.
 For instance, what if two railway porters were helping an elderly gentleman board a train but one knocks a package out of his arm?
 The package turns out to be fireworks which immediately go off, knocking over a weighing machine which hits a woman.
 Would the railway company owe the woman a duty of care?
 The Court in this instance said no – whilst the gentleman would have a claim, she was standing too far away (1).

 And so over the years, the Courts have been refining what factors need to be present to impose a Duty of Care.
 It was in the 1990 case of Caparo Industries Plc –v- Dickman where we finally got the answer and it was a threefold test:

 there needs to be proximity between the parties;

 it needs to be fair, just and reasonable to impose a duty; and